LaibaMaryam65/web-online-bookshop/README.md

-# web-online-bookshop
+# Web Online Bookshop
 Online bookshop built with React and json-server
-# Web Online Bookshop

 This is a simple Online Bookshop web application built using React (Vite) for the frontend and json-server for the backend.

 The application fetches book data from a local mock REST API and displays it in the browser.